 Unfortunately, a disability strikes more often than you’d think – so it’s important to protect your ability to earn an income.
 This is true whether you are single or have a family.
 Disability insurance insures your paycheck.

 Disability income insurance (DI) offers protection through benefits that replace a portion of your pre-disability income.
 The monthly amount you qualify for, benefit period, and premium all depend upon your occupation and income.

 Fixed annuities are a safe place to hold your money that will often yield a higher annual percentage than a CD at your local bank.
 Interest rates in these plans are guaranteed and set by the insurance company selling the plan.
 Surrender periods do apply, so you need to choose a suitable investment period to have your money tied up with minimal access to those funds without penalty.
-Growth within these plans is tax deferred, but note that any money you take out is taxed on a first-out basis.
-There are additional considerations when establishing an IRA contract.
+Growth within these plans is tax deferred, but note that any money you take out is taxed on a first-out basis unless your account is set-up as a Roth IRA.

-Fixed indexed annuities are tax deferred and returns are based on an index of your choice such as the S&P 500, Dow Jones, or Nasdaq and crediting method.
+Fixed indexed annuities are tax deferred and returns are based on an index of your choice such as the S&P 500, Dow Jones, or Nasdaq and selected crediting method.
 You have protection against a market down-turn if your indexes perform inversely, and you will not lose any of your principal investment.
 Although interest credited to a fixed indexed annuity is based on an index that shadows the market, you are not directly invested in the stock market.